How to Make Window Boxes Look Good in Winter — For a Colorful and Blooming Curb Appeal

 (Image credit: Rouvalis Flowers)

-A mix of ornamental grasses, trailing ivy and foliage with dramatic splashy markings becomes so much more than a support act when used in your winter window box ideas.
+A mix of ornamental grasses for privacy, trailing ivy, and foliage with dramatic splashy markings becomes so much more than a support act when used in your winter window boxes.
 A design like this doesn't need any flowers or berries as it becomes the actual planting story.

-The speckled strappy leaves of the bromeliad Neoregelia farinosa make a stunning focal point in a leafy window box like the design seen here.
-It's more cold hardy than many tropical plants, and safe to grow outside in USDA plant hardiness zones 9 and 10 but must be kept indoors as a houseplant during the cooler months in the rest of the US.
+The speckled strappy leaves of the bromeliad Neoregelia Farinosa make a stunning focal point in a leafy window box like the design seen here.
+It's more cold-hardy than many tropical plants and safe to grow outside in USDA plant hardiness zones 9 and 10, but it must be kept indoors as a houseplant during the cooler months in the rest of the US.

-Another great choice if you live in a mild climate is Brunnera, with its large, heart-shaped leaves featuring dappled silvery variegation.
+Another great choice if you live in a mild climate is Brunnera (like this Premier Plant Solutions Siberian Bugloss from Amazon), with its large, heart-shaped leaves featuring dappled silvery variegation.
 Meanwhile the exquisitely marked leaves of heuchera come in plenty of vibrant green shades as well as dark plummy colors that bring foliage-filled window boxes to life.

 Plant any of these leafy foliage plants against a backdrop of evergreen ornamental grasses such as Carex to give height and contrasting texture, with trailing ivy cascading over the edges.